morgan3d/misc/jsvectorify/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `vectorify` does not eval the source itself because if it did so, the wrong scope would be
-used.
+used for evaluating free variables.

-You can probably use the library directly from Node.js and other non-browser
+You can probably use the library directly from Node.js and other non-browser contexts; it may
-contexts; it may require some library/module wrapping.
+require some library/module wrapping.
+If you're curious about that, then you already know more
+than I do, so I can't help you.

 Design
 ==========================================